Glenis lives in England. She enjoys travel in the UK and in Western Europe with occasional trips further afield.

 Other Visitor Attractions in Montserrat

-- The scenery at Montserrat is so fabulous that it's wonderful simply to relax on a bench or in the picnic area enjoying the mountain air but there are other things to do.
+- The scenery at Montserrat is so fabulous that it's wonderful simply to relax on a bench or in the picnic area enjoying the mountain air, but there are other things to do.

-- The visitor shop has lots of souvenirs, local goodies, and books for browsing
+- The visitor shop has lots of souvenirs, local goodies, and books for browsing.

 Where to Eat in Montserrat

-In Montserrat there are two large cafeterias, two formal restaurants, a bar, a supermarket, and market stalls selling locally produced food items.
+There are two large cafeterias, two formal restaurants, a bar, a supermarket, and market stalls selling locally produced food items.

 - Restaurant Montserrat and Restaurant Abat Cisneros require advance bookings.